3LawsRobotics/3laws/docs/sources/getting_started.rst

 An existing (or backup) version of this file can be used if it is placed in the proper location; however, older versions might no be compatible with new software.
 If this file is copied from another device, the license key have to be changed.

-To enable the Control Panel backend service, open a terminal and run the following command:
+To enable the Control Panel service, open a terminal and run the following command:

 .. code-block:: bash